CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 Note that :meth:`cara.models.ShortRangeModel._normed_concentration` method is different from :meth:`cara.models.ConcentrationModel._normed_concentration` and :meth:`cara.models.ConcentrationModel.concentration` differs from :meth:`cara.models.ExposureModel.concentration`.

 Unless one is computing the mean concentration values (e.g. for the plots in the report), the diameter-dependence is kept at this stage.
-Since other parameters downstream in code are also diameter-dependent, the Monte-Carlo integration over the particle sizes is computed at the level of the dose :math:`\mathrm{vD^{total}}`.
+Since other parameters downstream in the code are also diameter-dependent, the Monte-Carlo integration over the particle sizes is computed at the level of the dose :math:`\mathrm{vD^{total}}`.
 In case one would like to have intermediate results for the initial short-range concentration, this is done at the :class:`cara.models.ExposureModel` class level.